petros-d/docs/docs/configure-deployment.md

 2. On the top right-hand side of the Deployments page, click **New Deployment**.
 3. Set the following:
     - **Name**
-    - **Astronomer Runtime**: For Private Beta, Astronomer Runtime 2.1.1 (Airflow 2.1.1) is available.
+    - **Astronomer Runtime**: For Private Beta, Astronomer Runtime 2.1.1 (based on Airflow 2.1.1) is available.
     - **Description**
     - **Deployment Location**: The Astronomer Cluster in which you want to create this Deployment.

-3. Click **Create Deployment** and give the Deployment a few moments to spin up.
-Within a few seconds, you'll have access to your new Deployment:
+3. Click **Create Deployment** and give it a few moments to spin up.
+Within a few seconds, you should see the following:

     <div class="text--center">
     <img src="/img/docs/deployment-configuration.png" alt="Astronomer UI Deployment Configuration" />